 Entertainment professionals across all platforms are working to become more inclusive of minorities.
 This is our opportunity to ensure inclusion and equality for all people – including America’s largest minority – the one-in-five Americans with a disability.
 Opening the inclusion umbrella is the right thing to do as well as economically smart given that the disability market is valued at more than $1 trillion.
 Yet the disability community often is forgotten in inclusion and diversity conversations.
-According to GLAAD, fewer than two percent of scripted television characters (16) had disabilities in 2017.
+The lack of representation – just 3.1 percent on screen of scripted television characters (27) and even less in children’s television (less than one percent) – means that millions of people are unable to see themselves in media today.
 Furthermore, actors without disabilities play more than 95 percent of all characters with disabilities on television.

 The representation that does exist is misleading.
 Almost all portrayals of people with disabilities in media are white, but disability impacts all.
 Anyone can join the disability community at any point and people with disabilities come from all communities – including African American, Asian, Hispanic, Native American, LGBTQ and other communities.
 According to a recent report by The Media, Diversity, & Social Change (MDSC) Initiative at USC’s Annenberg School for Communication and Journalism, only 2.7 percent of all speaking or named characters in film were shown to have a disability in 2016 (up from 2.4 percent in 2015).
 None of the leading characters were from an underrepresented racial/ethnic group or the LGBTQ community.
 “The results of this analysis on characters with disabilities reveal clear discrepancies between the real world and the ‘reel world,’” the report says.
 “Stories that reflect the full lives of characters with disabilities and the demographic diversity of this community remain elusive in film.”